coostdocs/codoc/content/en/co/coroutine.md

 - This function **must be called in the coroutine**.
 - On Windows, this function only works with TCP-like stream socket.
 - This function will block until all n bytes of data are sent, or timeout or an error occurs.
 - This function returns n on success, and returns -1 on timeout or an error occurs.
-The user can call co::timeout() to check whether it has timed out.
+The user can call co::timeout() to check whether it has timed out, and `co::error()`, `co::strerror()` can be called to get the error message.